japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 See https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/package.scala#L45[package object sql].
 ====

 `Dataset` offers convenience of RDDs with the performance optimizations of DataFrames and the strong static type-safety of Scala.
-The last feature of bringing the strong type-safety to link:spark-sql-DataFrame.adoc[DataFrame] makes Dataset so appealing.
+The last feature of bringing the strong type-safety to spark-sql-DataFrame.md[DataFrame] makes Dataset so appealing.
 All the features together give you a more functional programming interface to work with structured data.

 [source, scala]
 ----